-- If you are using a program that has its own volume control, make sure the volume control is properly set.
-See the program's help file for more information.
-The volume may have been turned off by the Fn+F2 keys.
-Press them once again.
-The volume may have been minimized by the Fn+F3 keys.
-Keep pressing the Fn+F4 keys to turn up the volume loud enough to hear sound.
-Check the Windows volume controls by clicking the volume icon on the taskbar.
+- □ If you are using a program that has its own volume control, make sure the volume control is properly set.
+See the program's help file for more information. - □ The volume may have been turned off by the muting button.
+Press the button once again. - □ The volume may have been minimized by the volume down button.
+Press the volume up button several times or keep pressing the button to turn up the volume loud enough to hear sound. - Check the Windows volume controls by clicking the volume icon on the taskbar. - □ Your sound output device may have been incorrectly configured.
+To change the sound output device, see How do I change the sound output device? (page 200).

 What should I do if my external speakers do not work?

-Check the suggestions in What should I do if I do not hear sound from the built-in speakers? (page 189).
-Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound.
-Make sure your speakers are designed for computer use. - ☐ If your speakers have a muting button, set the button to off. - ☐ If your speakers require external power, make sure the speakers are connected to a power source.
+- Check the suggestions in What should I do if I do not hear sound from the built-in speakers? (page 195). - □ Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound. - □ Make sure your speakers are designed for computer use. - □ If your speakers have a muting button, set the button to off. - □ If your speakers require external power, make sure the speakers are connected to a power source.
 See the manual that came with your speakers for more information.